reddio-com/doc/docs/guide/introduction/overview.md

 Reddio is a technology company that builds infrastructure for the blockchain, to help developers adopt blockchain technologies with the world's first easy-to-use layer 2 Agnostic APIs.

+For developers who want to deploy on Ethereum for its security but need scale (up to 10k TPS) and 0 gas fees,you can  benefit from Reddio’s services and enjoy Ethereum’s security and stability.
+Any developer can use Reddio to:

+- Quickly build an in-app and in-game NFT marketplace on zkRollup
+- Scale your App and gaming assets trading without worry about downtime and security
+- Mint NFTs with Javascript SDK and Unity SDK with 0 gas fee
+- Build decentralised trading platform with scalability up to 10k TPS and minimum trading fee

 ## Components